Ontario Long-Term Disability Incidences on the Rise

 - Gather collateral evidence.
 In addition to a medical expert’s testimony, your friends and family may be able to vouch for your disability in your insurance claim.

 - Prepare to negotiate.
 Many people don’t feel confident enough to do this on their own.
-At Preszler Law Firm, we go to bat for our clients against the insurance companies to collect all documentation and expert witnesses in order to fight for a fair benefits payout.
+At Preszler Injury Lawyers, we go to bat for our clients against the insurance companies to collect all documentation and expert witnesses in order to fight for a fair benefits payout.

 - Prepare to appeal.
 Insurers may try to deny your claim, even if it’s for something as simple as not filling out a form correctly.
 A disability benefits lawyer will provide you with the best chance of successfully winning an appeal.